 - Neuroscience Research Australia (NeuRA) for crash testing at its Transurban Road Safety Centre.
-NeuRA is also supporting research activities through a PhD scholarship focusing on Australian standard child restraint modifications.
+NeuRA is also supporting the Expert Committee and research activities through a PhD scholarship focusing on Australian standard child restraint modifications.

 - Britax Childcare Pty Ltd crash testing at their facility in Sunshine, Melbourne.

 - Baker McKenzie (legal firm) pro bono advice to MACA for AuSAP related activities.